Schneegans/illusion/README.md

 [TexturedCube](examples/TexturedCube) | A more complex example using vertex buffers and an index buffer.
 Camera information is uploaded as uniform buffer, the cube's transformation is set via push constants.
 The command buffer is re-recorded every frame.
 The uniform buffer and the command buffer are per-frame resources. | ![screenshot](examples/TexturedCube/screenshot.jpg)
 [GltfViewer](examples/GltfViewer) | A viewer for glTF files.
 There are several command line options; have a look a `GltfViewer --help`.
 Most [glTFSample Models](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0) are supported, including those with skinned animations. | ![screenshot](examples/GltfViewer/screenshot.jpg)

+### Documentation

+For now, there is no documentation in addition to the example applications and the inline code comments.
+This will change once the API is more or less stable.
+Right now, entire classes may change completely in one commit.

 ### Credits

 Here are some resources I am using while developing this software.